ONE YEAR NEW HOME ORIENTATION & WARRANTY PROGRAM

 Concrete and Flatwork

 Concrete is a rigid product that will crack.
 To allow for the expansion and contraction of the flatwork product, the Builder has included relief cuts and expansion joints, creating weak points that allow the product to crack in these locations.
 However, cracks can and sometimes will appear outside of those locations.
 Expansion joints are not installed in the foundation footings or walls.
 Though the Builder warrants the structural integrity of the concrete, cracking is not covered.
 The Builder warrants that all flatwork is supported by a minimum of 4″ compacted gravel.
 If major cracking occurs (i.e., cracks opening up wider than 1/4″ in the first year) and if the cause is determined to be in compacted trenches, fill, or poor concrete mix, the Builder will replace the deteriorated section only.
 The color of the concrete will vary due to variables beyond the Builder’s control and will not be covered by the Builder’s Warranty.
 Using salt or other ice melt products deteriorates the top layer of concrete.
 The deterioration caused by the use of these products is not covered under your warranty.
 Stamped and colored concrete is more susceptible to deterioration and must be sealed annually to maintain the color and to avoid deterioration and chipping of the top layer of concrete.
 Frost heave is when a square of concrete lifts up during winter.
 This is caused by moisture from snow, rain, sprinklers, etc getting under the concrete pad and freezing.
 When the water freezes it expands and lifts the concrete pad.
 As temperatures warm up the ice will melt and the concrete pad should return to its normal position.
 Frost heave is an unavoidable circumstance and is not covered by your warranty.
 The Builder’s Warranty does not cover any concrete damages caused from the following: not having rain gutters, ice melts, sprinklers, stamps or treatment done after closing.
 The Builder recommends that the buyer seal all flatwork concrete to help preserve it.
 The Builders warranty is voided after the first winter.
 The city uses ice melts that cause deterioration and damage that we cannot prevent.

 The Builder has not contracted to cover ordinary day-to-day wear and tear or other occurrences subsequent to construction that will affect the condition of the features of the home.
-Chips, scratches, or mars in the tile, woodwork, walls, porcelain fixture, brick, stone, marble, granite, Formica, windows, carpet, vinyl, cabinets, trim, doors and the like, that are not noted and recognized on the walk-through prior to closing, are non-warrantable conditions and the upkeep of any cosmetic aspect of the house is the owner’s responsibility.
+Chips, scratches, or marks in the tile, woodwork, walls, porcelain fixture, brick, stone, marble, granite, Formica, windows, carpet, vinyl, cabinets, trim, doors and the like, that are not noted and recognized on the walk-through prior to closing, are non-warrantable conditions and the upkeep of any cosmetic aspect of the house is the owner’s responsibility.

 The Builder warrants a minimum slope (grade) away from the home of 5% in the first 10′-0″ (or 6″ drop).
 When there is less than 10′-0″, it will still remain at the 5% minimum slope.
 The Builder will then grade the lot to allow water to drain as directed by city code, typically to the city outlined retention areas.
 These criteria will be met within the limits of practicality.
 Lot configurations sometimes make drainage requirements impractical.